customerglu/flutter_demo_plugin-repo/example/README.md

-# demo_plugin_example
+# cgdemoplugin_example

-Demonstrates how to use the demo_plugin plugin.
+Demonstrates how to use the cgdemoplugin plugin.

 ## Getting Started